Ex-FBI chief Mueller to head Trump-Russia probe

 Trump’s alleged pressure on Comey — denied by the White House — has exposed the president to accusations of obstructing justice.

-Perhaps shaken by the gravity of recent developments, several congressional panels have demanded that the FBI and White House hand over records related to Comey, who has been called upon to testify before both the Senate Intelligence Committee and the House Government Oversight Committee.
+The New York Times reported late Wednesday that Flynn told the president-elect’s transition team in early January that he was the subject of a federal investigation, but was hired for the highly sensitive national security adviser position anyway.

+Flynn ended up being fired from the position after just 24 days.

-Senate leader Mitch McConnell stressed that while Mueller’s appointment “confirms that the investigation into Russian intervention into our election will continue,” the Senate committee’s probe would also stay active.
+Senate leader Mitch McConnell on Wednesday stressed that while Mueller’s appointment “confirms that the investigation into Russian intervention into our election will continue,” the Senate committee’s probe would also stay active.

 Given the politically explosive context, Mueller’s appointment was widely welcomed across the political spectrum.